Shivam-Anand24/WeatherWise/README.md

-Project Overview: Android Weather App using OpenWeather API
+Weather_Wise : Android Weather App using OpenWeather API

 The Android Weather App is designed to provide users with real-time weather information for their current location or any specific city.
 The app utilizes the OpenWeather API to fetch weather data and displays it in a responsive user interface.